snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Working on stored procedure for the reports page, Team is working on reports UI and based on the changes made i am changing the stored procedure.

 Doint research on how mark ride as Started/Cancelled/Completed(After completing the ride driver has to mark the ride status)

+Helping team in doing Unit testing (validating the the data in database after inserting/deleting/updating in front ent)